 Likewise, it is expected that the implementation of the publication policy will contribute, in the long run, to advance and further IDEAS members’ practice of development evaluation, thanks to the strengthening of their capacity and their uptake of innovative evaluation methodologies.

 Under the leadership of Linda Morra Imas, guidelines for the overall functioning of the ITIGs were then proposed and approved by the Board.
 These guidelines constituted the basis for the current policy, here published.
-In 2016 a new document was designed under the leadership of Cristina Magro, to answer the needs of the growing interest on the ITIGs.
-Get Involved
+In 2016 a new IDEAS Thematic Interest Groups Policy was designed under the leadership of Cristina Magro, to answer the needs of the growing interest on the ITIGs.